retreon/retreon/README.md

 ---

+## Project Status
+:no_entry: UNMAINTAINED

+State management is still heavily evolving in React.
+While I believe Retreon is one of the best ways to use Redux, the community is modernizing towards modular hook-based libraries.

+I would recommend exploring [Recoil](https://recoiljs.org/), [Jotai](https://jotai.org/), or any of the newer approaches.

 ## Purpose
 Redux is a phenomenally powerful tool, and it can be a true joy to work with.
 But it takes time to find good tooling and develop healthy patterns.